ganeshbelgur/dreamworks-flocking/README.md

 - Notes/Hints: You don't have to bother about VDBs and map handling.
 Just focus on working on the boids and flocking.

 ## My Submission
 Flocking simulation is based on the algorithm presented by Craig Reynolds in 1987.
 The algorithm revovles mainly around three important rules called Separation, Alignment and Cohesion.
-Using these three rules a steering vector is derived.
+Using these three rules, a steering vector is derived.
 This vector drives the simulation.
 A very weak destination steering vector is also added to ensure that the flock reaches the barn.

 A collision detection method using the Signed Distance Function is used to avoid static obstacles as the flock wanders around.
 In one of the scenes, a dynamic obstacle (a tractor) is avoided by applying a force, on each Boid, in the direction opposite to the direction in which a Boid approaches the obstacle.